 In Bolivia, Parliament and the country's labour movement have both rejected a proposal to share power with military leader Alberto Natusch.

-In Bolivia, Parliament and the country's labour movement have both rejected a proposal to share power with military leader Alberto Natusch.
+Background: In Bolivia, Parliament and the country's labour movement have both rejected a proposal to share power with military leader Alberto Natusch.
 The Colonel took power on November 1 and proclaimed himself President despite widespread opposition from politicians and the Confederation of Bolivian Workers.
 There have been 188 coups in Bolivia's 154 years of independence.
 But, this time, there has been none of the usual pragmatic acceptance of the sudden change of government.
 The United States and Bolivia's partners in the Andean Pact have angrily condemned the coup while other nations have not acknowledged the new regime.

 SYNOPSIS: Colonel Natusch has the backing of a large sector Bolivia's miliary force, despite outspoke condemnation by army commander-in-chief General David Padilla, now under house arrest.
 Bolivia's powerful Central Labour Organisation (COB) -- whose headquarters were wrecked by the army -- also reacted angrily to the coup, and called for an immediate general strike.
 It effectively paralysed the country, but on November 8, the organisation's general secretary, Juan Lechin, told newsmen the strike was being called off.
 He said the unions had made this decision to stop further bloodshed.
 It was estimated at least 30 died when troops fired on striking demonstrators while ordering everyone back to work.